Azure/azure-sdk-for-js/sdk/core/core-tracing/README.md

 The `@azure/core-tracing` package supports enabling tracing for Azure SDK packages, using an [OpenTelemetry](https://opentelemetry.io/) `Tracer`.

 By default, all libraries log with a `NoOpTracer` that takes no action.
-To enable tracing, you will need to set a global tracer provider following the instructions in the [OpenTelemetry getting started guide](https://opentelemetry.io/docs/js/getting_started/nodejs) or [the Enabling Tracing using OpenTelemetry example](#enabling-tracing-using-opentelemetry) below.
+To enable tracing, you will need to set a global tracer provider following the instructions in the [OpenTelemetry getting started guide](https://opentelemetry.io/docs/js/getting_started/nodejs) or the [Enabling Tracing using OpenTelemetry example](#enabling-tracing-using-opentelemetry) below.

 ### Span Propagation

 Core Tracing supports both automatic and manual span propagation.
 Automatic propagation is handled using OpenTelemetry's API and will work well in most scenarios when run in `Node.js`.

 For customers who require manual propagation, or to provide context propagation in the browser, all client library operations accept an optional options collection where a tracingContext can be passed in and used as the currently active context.
-Please see [the manual propagation example below](#manual-span-propagation-using-opentelemetry) for more details.
+Please see the [Manual Span Propagation example](#manual-span-propagation-using-opentelemetry) below for more details.

 ### OpenTelemetry Compatibility